MailTape/MailTape-v1/_posts/2018-03-04-Miryam-Solomon.md

 guestPic: guestPic302.jpg
 description: >-
-  By way of Sweden and Eritrea we welcome London-based singer/songwriter, Miryam Solomon, who joins us to provide an eclectic Sunday morning playlist that will hopefully usher in spring…
+  By way of Sweden and Eritrea we welcome London-based singer/songwriter, Miryam Solomon, who joins us to provide an eclectic Sunday morning playlist that promises, with any luck, to accompany the arrival of spring...
 fbPic: fbPic302.jpg
 musiColor: musiColor302.png
 ---